 The Issues page enables users to review all their frontend issues in one place and prioritize and learn more about the issues that are actually affecting the customer experience.
-The histogram at the top provides a quick snapshot of the health of your application by summarizing the number of sessions that are experiencing high-impact issues, low-impact issues, and no issues.
+The histogram at the top, visible when clicking the "See histogram" button, provides a quick snapshot of the health of your application by summarizing the number of sessions that are experiencing high-impact issues, low-impact issues, and no issues.

-Below the histogram, you'll see a list of Issues from across your application, along with some metadata about each issue.
+Below the status tabs, you'll see a list of Issues from across your application, along with some metadata about each issue.

-To the right of the issue title and message, you'll see a status section with the prioritization level of the issue, as well as a frequency histogram of its occurrences.
+To the right of the issue title and message, you'll see the prioritization level of the issue, as well as a frequency histogram of its occurrences.
 At the end of the row, you'll see some additional metadata, including the number of users and sessions the specific issue has affected.

-New issues will be automatically listed in the Needs Triage section of the page.
+New issues will be automatically listed in the Untriaged section of the page.
 From here, you can choose to group issues based on their severity and impact to the user.

-In order to categorize an issue directly from here, click the dropdown next to Needs Triage in the issue row and select whether the issue is high-impact, low-impact, or should be ignored completely.
+In order to categorize an issue directly from here, click the dropdown labeled Untriaged in the issue row and select whether the issue is High impact, Low impact, or should be Ignored completely.

-You'll then see the Change Issue Status modal appear.
+You can also choose to open the Configure Issue modal.
 This allows you to add custom rules to group issues together and assign them the same status.
 You can choose to group based on the contents of the error message or the type of error.
 You can also assign the group a custom name.